By Eric Vandenbroeck and

 Petersburg by a few knights (thought to have been between seventeen and

-labor the illegality of the act.
-A single Grand Priory, even with three
+illegality of the act.
+A single Grand Priory, even with three supernumeraries

-supernumeraries from outside, had no power to elect a Grand Master, and, as all
+from outside, had no power to elect a Grand Master, and, as all writers have

-writers have pointed out, the Czar was triply disqualified from the office as
+pointed out, the Czar was triply disqualified from the office as being not

-being not professed, not celibate, and not a Catholic.
-But on 29 November / 10
+professed, not celibate, and not a Catholic.
+But on 29 November / 10 December,

-been rewarded with the hand of a rich Russian princess, a niece of Potemkin,
+rewarded with the hand of a rich Russian princess, a niece of Potemkin, and he

 Almoner.

-Louis XVIII of France (he had assumed the title on the death of the child Louis
+recognition.
+Louis XVIII of France (he had assumed the title on the death of

-XVII in the Temple) was an exile in Russia, and in January 1799 he authorized
+the child Louis XVII in the Temple) was an exile in Russia, and in January 1799

-November 1797 and was in no position to oppose his patron.
-Louis' nephew, the
+Catholic Priory in November 1797 and was in no position to oppose his patron.

-Due d' Angouleme, who as a boy had held the Grand Priory of France, tried to
+Louis' nephew, the Due d' Angouleme, who as a boy had held the Grand Priory of

-evade the question when it was put to him, and replied that his forthcoming
+France, tried to evade the question when it was put to him, and replied that

-marriage excluded him from the Order, but he did not avoid enraging the Czar,
+his forthcoming marriage excluded him from the Order, but he did not avoid

-who had to be appeased by the Bourbon king with the grant of the Saint-Esprit.
+enraging the Czar, who had to be appeased by the Bourbon king with the grant of

 The Elector Charles Theodore of Bavaria,